olssonm/swish-php/README.md

 ### Payments and Refunds

-Always when using the client, use the Payment and Refund-classes even if only the ID is needed for the endpoint, i.e:
+Always when using the client, use the Payment and Refund-classes <u>even if only the ID is needed for the action</u>, i.e:

 ``` php
 $payment = $client->get(Payment(['id' => '5D59DA1B1632424E874DDB219AD54597']));